logseq/docs/db-version.md

 ### Parent Tags

-New tags can have multiple parent tags via the `Extends` property and default to the `Root Tag` as a parent.
-Parent tags are powerful as the new tag inherits the properties from each of its parent tags.
+Tags can have multiple parent tags via the `Extends` property and default to the `Root Tag` as a parent.
+Parent tags are powerful as the tag inherits the properties from each of its parent tags.
 For example, say we have `#Book` with property `author` and `#MediaObject` with property `duration`.
 If we create a new `#Audiobook` with property `readBy` and give it parents of `#Book` and `#MediaObject`, any node tagged with `#Audiobook` would have 3 properties: `author`, `duration` and `readBy`.

 Parent tags also provide a way of organizing tags in a tree hierarchy.
-Since a new tag can have multiple parents, it can appear multiple times in a hierarchy.
+Since a tag can have multiple parents, it can appear multiple times in a hierarchy.
 For example, here's the tree hierarchy of the example in the previous paragraph:

 - Root Tag
   - Book